 The main point for the protection of wildlife is that we can research new plants and trees.

 As the climate is changing day by day, it is possible that we need new types of plants which can provide us with food.
-The research of new plants can help us to identify the new breeds of crops which can help us to survive in the future.
+The research of new plants can help us to identify new breeds of crops which can help us to survive in the future.

 To preserve it for the future generation

 Many species were on the planet before our birth and which are extinct due to human behaviour.
-And possibilities are that some other species will be instinctive from the earth if we did not understand the importance of wildlife conservation.
+And possibilities are that some other species will be instinctive from the earth if we do not understand the importance of wildlife conservation.
 Our future generation will be able to see most of the species in future if we take the steps for wildlife conservation.

 Wildlife Conservation Efforts in India